 - Time and labor for $3.

-Oracle issues new software releases and upgrades throughout the year.
+Oracle issues software releases and upgrades throughout the year.
 Oracle claims its service-level commitment is 99% or better for its cloud-based services, and Oracle has a published set of service-level agreements.

 Finally, Oracle University also offers digital subscriptions, courses and certifications for its software.